-The Central Remedial Clinic in Clontarf, Dublin.
-The CRC will not pursue its former chief executive Paul Kiely to recoup the controversial €741,000 severance package he received on his retirement.
-File photograph: David Sleator/The Irish Times
+The Central Remedial Clinic (CRC) will not pursue its former chief executive Paul Kiely to recoup the controversial €741,000 severance package he received on his retirement.

 CRC chairman Kieran Timmins said Mr Kiely had decided not to give money back to the organisation from the package he received on his departure in 2013.
 He said this had been confirmed in legal correspondence.